And we really, really love seeing client results when we’re using one of our favourite techniques.

 Ready to learn more?
 Here are 3 of our most popular articles on this topic:

-Before I get to my 7 favourite call-to-action (CTA) options, let’s take a step back and talk about what your blog is for.
+Before I get to my 7 favourite options for your blog call to action (CTA) let’s take a step back and talk about what your blog is for.

 Your blog is there to help people.
 Even blogs that share travel stories or pontificate about the pro’s and con’s of nose piercing are there to help.